 c.
 The selection criteria must be applied in a fair way, by an appropriate manager(s), with reference o accurate and up-to-date information and documentation.

 d.
-Your employer cannot apply redundancy criteria that discriminate.
+Your employer cannot apply redundancy criteria that discriminate. - Consult with individuals in the pool;

 a.
-At the end of the consultation period, your employer will confirm whether it is making you redundant, or whether an alternative to redundancy has been found.
+At the end of the consultation period, your employer will confirm whether it is making you redundant, or whether an alternative to redundancy has been found. - Consider suitable alternative employment where appropriate, subject to a trial period.

 a.
 Your employer is obliged to consider you for any suitable alternative vacancies that become available in the business or in any associated companies.